mason-hale/letterpress-solver/README.md

-# cs51-final-project
-A cheat program for the game letterpress, implemented in C
+A cheat program for the game Letterpress, implemented in C

 To compile, run 'make'.